Markusgp/Untangle/README.md

 * Git to clone the project

 ### Step-by-step guide
-First you have to clone the project
+First clone this repository and move the terminal to the root folder of Untangle.

-Then to run the app locally you can execute the ``run.sh`` script with some parameters:
+Then execute the ``run.sh`` script with parameters:

 ```
 ./run.sh ${language} ${path-to-project}
 ```
+Where

-1. `${language}` must be specified to `java`, as it is, for now, the only supported language.
+1. `${language}` must be replaced with `java`, as it is, for now, the only supported language.
-2. `${path-to-project}` must be set to the path to the project that you want to analyze with Untangle.
+2. `${path-to-project}` must be replaced with the path to the project that you want to analyze with Untangle - e.g. `~/Desktop/MyJavaProject`

+Untangle should become available at `localhost:3000`

 </details>